yellowtree/geoip-detect/CONTRIBUTING.md

 The documentation of PHP function is copied out of the code.
 If you want to modify them, please (if you can) modify them in the code repository as well (and send a pull request).

 If you need inspiration of what needs better documenting, look at the [support forum](https://wordpress.org/support/plugin/geoip-detect/).
+Hint: You can start with the things that you were stuck yourself when you started using the plugin, most probably others will learn from it.

 ## 3. Support

-Go to the [support forum](https://wordpress.org/support/plugin/geoip-detect/) and check for unresolved (esp. un-replied) threads.
+Go to the [support forum](https://wordpress.org/support/plugin/geoip-detect/) and check for [unresolved (esp. un-replied)](https://wordpress.org/support/plugin/geoip-detect/unresolved/) threads.
 If you can answer the question, please do so!
 I probably would have replied also at some point, but maybe only weeks later.
 The questions range from beginner to very-techical, so I'm sure if you are an active user of the plugin, some question can be replied by you.

 You can subscribe to the forum by clicking on the `Subscribe` button on the top - BTW I have subscribed to the forum so I will see all requests and your replies as well.
 So don't worry, if I don't agree with you for some reason I will explain why ;-)